michael-sumner/go-make-things/content/articles/2021/2021-02-24-immutable-arrays-and-objects-with-vanilla-js.md

 [Here's a demo with an array](https://codepen.io/cferdinandi/pen/XWNVbdG), and [here's one with an object](https://codepen.io/cferdinandi/pen/ZEBvGpm).

 I personally prefer the more verbose `Array.from()` and `Object.assign()`, but many folks like the spread operator for it's brevity.
 I suspect I will in time as well.

+Tomorrow, we'll look at immutability in nested or multidimensional arrays and objects.